Skip to the main content.

 ELIGIBILITY CRITERIA

 To benefit from the Beckham Law, you cannot have been a Spanish tax resident for the last five years before moving there.
-Also, your move to Spain should happen either the year you start using the new tax residency or the previous year.
+Also, your move to Spain should happen either in the year you start using the new tax residency or the previous year.
 It should be noted that you can apply for this program regardless of your nationality.

 VALID REASONS FOR MOVING